ssandrews/Smoldyn/docs/user/user_manual_python.rst

 these dimensions.
 For example, a 2-dimensional system can be useful for investigating diffusional dynamics and interactions of transmembrane proteins.
 Smoldyn does not permit 4 or more dimensional systems because it is not clear that they would be useful.
-Define the system dimensionality with the dim statement, which needs to be one of the first statements in a configuration file.

-Along with the system dimensionality, it is necessary to specify the outermost boundaries of the system.
+Define the outermost boundaries by using the :py:meth:`smoldyn.setBounds` method.
+This is usually the first statement in any Smoldyn program.
+The dimensions are inferred from the boundary information and Smoldyn's internal data-structure is initialized.

 In most cases, it is best to design the simulation so that all molecules stay within the system boundaries, although this is not required.
 All simulation processes are performed outside of the system boundaries exactly as they are within the boundaries.
 Boundaries are used by Smoldyn to allow efficient simulation and for scaling the graphical display.
-They are typically defined with the boundaries statement, as seen in the example ``S1_intro/bounce3.txt``.
+They are typically defined with the boundaries statement, as seen in the example ``S1_intro/bounce3.py``.
 Boundaries may be reflective, transparent, absorbing, or periodic.
 Reflective means that all molecules that diffuse into a boundary will be reflected back into the system.
 Transparent, which is the default type, means that molecules just diffuse through the boundary as though